-Question from Taylor: I recently bought a refurbished Dell OptiPlex 9020-SFF and I really like it after using for a while.
+Question from Taylor: I recently bought a refurbished Dell OptiPlex 9020-SFF desktop computer and I really like it.

 I know there are faster computers out there, but this is actually the fastest one I have ever owned.

 My question is what’s the best way to add WiFi to this machine?

 It has an open PCIe x16 slot so I could add an internal WiFi adapter card if you think that’s the best way to go, but I’d rather use a USB WiFi adapter if that’ll work just as good.

 What’s your opinion about that?
 (Which one would you use if this was your computer?)

 And can you give me a recommendation for the best device to buy?
 I’m really more interested in reliability than speed since my DSL connection is capped at 20Mbps.

 Rick’s answer: Taylor, if you had asked me this question just a few years ago I would have recommended that you go with an internal WiFi adapter card because the USB WiFi adapters of the day were a notoriously unreliable.